Living in Difficult Times – living in the shadow of COVID-19

 All rest rooms are single use.
 Please thoroughly wash your hands and use the disposable wipes to wipe down surfaces you have touched.

-As for parking, you will notice that the library parking lots are closed for construction.
+As for parking, you will notice that the library parking lots are still closed for construction.
 Please park in our church lot (9 spaces) and parallel park on Walnut and 8th Avenues.
 There should be enough space for the number of people we can seat in the church building under the present restrictions.

-More importantly, we are looking to God to be our refuge from this present danger.
+Most importantly, we are looking to God to be our refuge from this present danger.

 Peace to you,